Creating a Just Culture: Nursing Best Practices

 Reviewed by Katherine Zheng, PhD, BSN Content Writer, IntelyCare

 While there is a broader just culture definition in healthcare, it does have a specific application to nursing.
-Just culture is a management principle focused on sharing and balancing a nurse’s accountability for their actions with the organization’s responsibility for their system flaws.
-Nurse leaders uphold this culture by ensuring that when errors occur, they treat staff in a fair and safe manner, free of retaliation.
+Just culture is a management principle focused on sharing and balancing nursing accountability with the organization’s responsibility for systemic flaws.
+Nurse leaders uphold this culture by ensuring that when errors occur, staff are treated in a fair and safe manner, free from retaliation.

-Healthcare organizations are complex, and it’s common for their processes to have design flaws that contribute to errors.
-This is why the individual and the organization share accountability in just culture.
-So what is just culture in nursing?
+Healthcare organizations are complex, and intricate processes can contribute to the occurrence of medical errors.
+This is why the individual clinician and the organization should share accountability.
+So, what is just culture in nursing specifically?
 It exists when nurses become empowered to report mistakes and system safety concerns because the culture they operate in focuses on correcting and preventing problems, instead of simply blaming and punishing individuals.

 There are many factors that go into building a just culture.
-Nursing leaders can follow these five best practices to ensure that all staff are treated in a fair and safe manner.
+Healthcare and nursing leadership can follow these five best practices to ensure that all staff are treated in a fair and safe manner.

 1. Build Upon Existing Culture

-For instance, if one of your organizational values is teamwork, consider hosting a nursing hackathon for your facility to address key aspects of just culture.
-Hackathons are events where subject matter experts come together to tackle very specific issues during a short period of time.
+• Consider hosting a nursing hackathon event where subject matter experts unite to tackle barriers to just culture in time-limited meetings.
 It’s like focusing a laser of expertise on specific problems to quickly generate workable solutions.

 2. Report and Respond to Errors